ScrappyHub/rooted-platform/governance/ROOTED_CONTRIBUTOR_GOVERNANCE_NOTICE.md

 - Revenue incentives
 - Personal authority

-As justification for breaking ROOTED governance.
+…as justification for breaking ROOTED governance law.

+There are **no special cases**.

 ---